Green-Phys/green-phys.github.io/content/docs/installation/from_sources.md

 ***

 After successfully building the code, you will need to install it.
-The install location is specified with `-DCMAKE_INSTALL_PREFIX=/path/to/install/directory` as a cmake command during configuration or can be changed by explicitly providing a new installation path to the `--prefix` parameter during installation phase (see [cmake manual](https://cmake.org/cmake/help/latest/manual/cmake.1.html#cmdoption-cmake--install-0)).
+The install location is specified with `-DCMAKE_INSTALL_PREFIX=/path/to/install/directory` as a cmake command during configuration or can be changed by explicitly providing a new installation path to the `--prefix` parameter during the installation phase (see [cmake manual](https://cmake.org/cmake/help/latest/manual/cmake.1.html#cmdoption-cmake--install-0)).
-To install the code simply run:
+To install the code run:

   ```ShellSession
   $ cmake --install green-mbpt-build